-EXISTING CONDITIONS: These street projects are listed as aspirational projects in the TSP.(p 85).
+These street projects are listed as aspirational projects in the TSP.(p 85).
 With the exception of NE Wynooski Street these streets do not currently exist.
-Public storm, water, and wastewater improvements are limited or non-existent in this area.
+Public stormwater, water, and wastewater improvements are limited or non-existent in this area.
 The esplanade is listed as an aspirational project in the TSP. (p 87)

-Figure 4 - Sub-Area A Projects
+Figure 3 - Sub-Area A Projects